Univeracity/limitlesslibrary/docs/MANAGED-SERVICE.md

 ```

 The client revalidates the signed result against the exact query and current
-service keys, sends the one-use `Limitless-Capability` value and anonymous
+service keys.
+Result `1.5` then selects one signed delivery lane: immutable
-session bearer as headers, refuses redirects, query strings, compression, and
+public-edge objects need no credential, while protected objects use the
-responses larger than 128 KiB, and requires the octet-stream length and digest
+anonymous session bearer and one-use `Limitless-Capability` header.
+Both lanes
-header to agree with the received bytes and signed selection.
-It then creates
+refuse redirects, query strings, and compression; stream at most 64 MiB; and
-an owner-only file atomically and refuses to overwrite an existing path.
-The
+require the response media type, length, and digest to agree with the signed
-printed staging summary contains neither bearer nor delivery capability.
+selection.
+The client then creates an owner-only file atomically and refuses to

-The bounded client currently buffers the artifact before publishing it; the
+overwrite an existing path.
+The printed staging summary contains neither a
-128 KiB ceiling makes that memory use explicit.
-Staging only preserves the
+bearer nor delivery capability.

-verified handoff.
-A receiver or native provider must still interpret the
+Staging only preserves the verified handoff.
+A receiver or native provider
-signed `nextAction`, install under its own rules, verify locally, observe use,
+must still interpret the signed `nextAction`, install under its own rules,
-and decide whether to submit outcome evidence.
-A failed integrity check can
+verify locally, observe use, and decide whether to submit outcome evidence.
+A
-consume the one-use capability but never publishes bytes to the destination.
+failed integrity check never publishes bytes to the destination.

 A receiver adapter that must continue after the query process exits without
 retaining objective text may keep the already verified signed result and its